 The Freedom WSA, located in the southeast portion of the county, serves 8,479 EDUs in the Freedom area, including the Town of Sykesville.
 Carroll County owns and operates the community water supply system.
 See Map 12: Freedom WSA.
-Permitted average daily use is 2.848 mgd.
-2013 average daily use was 2.10 mgd.
+Permitted average daily use is 2.848 mgd, 2013 average daily use was 2.10 mgd.

 Under agreement with the City of Baltimore, Carroll County purchases water for Freedom from the Liberty Reservoir.
-The agreement expires February 2020.
+The Liberty Reservoir water agreement with Baltimore City remains in draft form at this time.
+The County signed the agreement and forwarded it to the City in February 2019.
+Upon finalization by the City, the agreement will expire in February 2020.
 The County receives the water by way of a floating surface water intake on Liberty Reservoir.
 Carroll County is authorized to withdraw a yearly daily average of 4.2 mgd; and a 6.0 mgd maximum daily average per month withdrawal.
 Raw water is treated at the County's WTP located at the end of Oakland Road.
 The WTP has a total design capacity of 6.0 mgd, which includes the existing 3.0 mgd (utilizing immersed membrane filtration).
-Prior to the filtration the water is pretreated by dissolved air flotation (DAF).
-Sodium hypochlorite is added for disinfection, sodium hydroxide is added for pH stabilization and fluoride is added for the prevention of dental decay.
+Prior to filtration, the water is treated with enhanced coagulation (coagulant and sulfuric acid for reduced disinfect byproduct formation), mixing, flocculation, and dissolved air floatation (DAF).
+Sodium hypochlorite is added for disinfection, sodium hydroxide is added for pH stabilization, zinc orthophosphate is added for corrosion control, and fluoride is added for the prevention of dental decay.
+The Freedom District water service has had one documented violation to drinking water standards regarding disinfection byproducts since the new plant became operational approximately ten years ago.
+This occurred in the October 2015 to December 2015 time period as summarized in Appendix 7.
 In addition, a parallel transmission main was installed from the treatment plant along Oakland Road and Mineral Hill Road to Oklahoma Road.
 Treated water from this line is fed into the existing distribution system at several points.
-Water storage is conducted through a 400,000 gallon tank that holds on-site finished water.
+Water storage is conducted through a 400,000-gallon tank that holds on-site finished water.